Sensitivity of touch is a necessary skill for learning how to draw at the highest levels.

 Ben Carson, former presidential hopeful and famed surgeon, is well-known for his ability to complete very minute adjustments during surgery.
 His sensitivity to touch allows him to manipulate biological masses with precision.
 He has said that his hand–eye coordination and three-dimensional reasoning made him a gifted surgeon.

 I studied Brazilian Jiu Jitsu for a couple years, and I was amazed to discover that my sensitivity of touch as an artist was quite valuable for choking out opponents.
+This is because a good choke requires a nuanced level of adjustment.
 Art for the win!

 Luckily for all the hopeful heart surgeons and MMA fighters out there, anyone can improve their deftness of touch and hand-eye coordination through atelier training.
 By continuously improving your ability to manipulate pencil, charcoal, paint, or clay, you will find that your fine motor skills improve immensely.